Aman5925/SQL_Project_Data_Job_Analysis/README.md

 # Introduction

 In this document, I will go over an analysis I did as part of Luke Barousse's SQL course.
-The project focusing on Data Analyst roles in Italy and explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+The project focusing on Data Analyst roles in Italy in 2023 and explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

-🔍 SQL queries?
-Check them out here:

 # Background
 Driven by the goal of improving my SQL skills, I decided to follow Luke Barousse's [YouTube course](https://www.youtube.com/watch?v=7mz73uXD9DA&list=PL_CkpxkuPiT-RJ7zBfHVWwgltEWIVwrwb).
 This course is well structured, easy to follow and full of practical exercises.
 Special thanks to Luke and Kelly Adams for this amazing SQL course and thank you for sharing your valuable knowledge with the world.

-The data used for this project comes from Luke Barousse's [datanerd.tech app](https://datanerd.tech/), which helps identify key insights for data-related jobs.
+The data used for this project comes from Luke Barousse's 🛠️ [datanerd.tech app](https://datanerd.tech/), which helps identify key insights for data-related jobs.

 ### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data analyst jobs in Italy?